This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 In states that require employers to post "No Smoking" signs but have not issued a government poster, a sign that includes the international "No Smoking" symbol, consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a red bar across it, may be used.
 States that do not prohibit smoking in the workplace, or where workplace smoking laws do not address requirements regarding a policy, posting or smoking area, are marked None.

 A number of states also have laws that prohibit employers from disciplining or retaliating against employees who smoke during nonwork hours; these laws are covered in the 50-State Chart Employee Off-Duty Behavior Laws by State.
-Also, most states typically provide exceptions for places where smoking prohibitions do not apply, which are addressed in the Drugs, Alcohol and Smoking sections of the Employment Law Manual.
+Also, most states typically provide exceptions for places where smoking prohibitions do not apply, which are addressed in the Drugs, Alcohol and Smoking sections of the Employment Law Guide.
 The following are the most common exceptions:

 - Private residences, unless used to provide child care or adult care;